 Some fitness tracker features very simple sleep monitor, which only shows you the number of hours you slept.
 However, some feature advanced sleep trackers, which means they’re good at not only measuring how long you sleep but also analyzing sleep quality.

 Take Fitbit Charge 2, for example.
 This device is good at analyzing sleep quality, going as far as recording time of REM, light sleep, and deep sleep.
 It also factors in how long you were awake at night.

 To take this even further, some activity watches can even tell you if you slept fewer hours than you should or more than you deserve.

 4. Goal Setting

 One of the things I love about fitness trackers is that they can help you set and work on your fitness goals.
-This is particularly useful if you want to take workout seriously.
+This is particularly useful if you want to take the workout seriously.

 Models like Fitbit include on-screen coaching, which brings you multiple workout options right on your wrist.
-The goal here is to make sure you get guided workout fast, so you never have to spend a lot of time checking out workout ideas on the internet.
+The goal here is to make sure you get a guided workout fast, so you never have to spend a lot of time checking out workout ideas on the internet.

 5. Reminder to Move